Superfund Climate Change Adaptation: Information Sources

 - Climate Change Adaptation Program Area: FedCenter.gov resource that supports federal agency climate adaptation planning.

-- Introduction to Climate and Energy Action Exit: Local Governments for Sustainability-USA website that provides access to case studies, fact sheets, studies, guidance and toolkits.
+- Climate Preparedness Exit: Local Governments for Sustainability-USA website that provides access to case studies, fact sheets, studies, guidance and toolkits.